Introduction to LLMs

 The idea is that you click or tap on the microphone symbol, then talk just like you normally would.
 AI technology sits in the background listening to what you say, then converts your spoken language into written text.
 The video below demonstrates Ollie using the dictate function to help write an email to his team:

-There’s a little microphone symbol you can click or tap and then I’ll say “Can you please write an email to my team?
+[alt text for video] There’s a little microphone symbol you can click or tap and then I’ll say “Can you please write an email to my team?
 I want to remind them that at the team meeting next week we’ll be practicing our team waiata and I’ll attach the video for people to practice.”.
 Then I’ll click enter and it’s transcribed what I have said into text, and written me a really professional looking email.

 Like all AI tools, voice and dictation features have limitations.